 In 1999 she received the Saidye Bronfman Award for Excellence in the Crafts and in 2000 was inducted into the Royal Canadian Academy of Arts.

-Her most recent solo show in 2017 was Embodiment; 30 Years of Sculpture by Susan Low-Beer which was shown in two venues, the Art Gallery of Algoma in Sault Ste Marie and at the Norfolk Art Centre in the town of Simcoe, Ontario.
+Her most recent solo show in 2017 was Embodiment; 30 Years of Sculpture by Susan Low-Beer which was shown in three venues, the Art Gallery of Algoma, in Sault Ste Marie, the Norfolk Art Centre, in the town of Simcoe, and the Clay and Glass Gallery in Waterloo, Ontario.